Kavita-Yadav/Learning-BigData/Hadoop-with-Pig/README.md

 7. Copy content of 'Old5RatedMovieUsingPig.txt' file and paste into script window at Ambari.
 8. Click on Execute and wait for the results.

-_iNote: For more faster result need to check 'execute on Tez' checkbox and click on 'Execute'.i_
+_Note: For more faster result need to check 'execute on Tez' checkbox and click on 'Execute'._

 **Pig Latin: Things you can do to a realtion**
 - LOAD, STORE, DUMP